anton-k/haskell-wushu-panda/README.md

 Also there you can find the source code.
 I encourage you also to actualy retype the code yourself by readme tutorial to see how it works.
 Also it's cool to invent new ways or maybe dive deeper in some topics yourself.

+I hope that you will get the idea that you don't need to type lots of code to do something cool in Haskell.
+As the language is such a powerfull beast.
+Often my real world projects were under 3-4k of code.
+And it worked.
+This is a power of functional programming and Haskell.
+I hope that it will inspire you to build something great, usefull or just fun and enjoyable.

 ### Table of Projects